Roast Ribs of Traditional Beef with Yorkshire Pudding and Horseradish, Creme Fraiche and Mustard Sauce

 When the beef is cooked, remove it from the oven, transfer it to a board and allow it to stand in a warm place for up to an hour, loosely covered with foil, before carving - to let all the precious juices that have bubbled up to the surface seep back into the flesh.
 Also, as the meat relaxes it will be easier to carve.

 Meanwhile, make the gravy: after removing the meat from the roasting tin, tilt to see how much fat remains – you need about 2 tablespoons for this amount of gravy (the rest can be spooned into a dish and used for Yorkshire pudding).
 Place the roasting tin over a medium heat and sprinkle the flour into the fatty juices.
 Then, using a wire whisk, blend in the flour using a circular movement.
-You can also watch how to make gravy in our Online Cookery School Video on the right.
+You can also watch how to make gravy in our Online Cookery School Video, just click the recipe image to play.

 When you have a smooth paste, slowly add the hot vegetable water, whisking all the time, and scraping the base of the tin to incorporate all the residue from the roast.
 When the gravy is bubbling, taste to see if it needs a little more seasoning, then let it carry on bubbling and reduce slightly to concentrate the flavour.
 You can now pour the gravy into the jug and keep it warm if lunch is imminent or, if not, leave it in the roasting tin and re-heat gently just before serving.